 Humidity around the pneumatic conveyor system can also create challenges.
 The water vapor contained in the air (humidity level) changes with temperature and pressure.
 If the air is saturated, a change in temperature or pressure will create condensation.
 If condensation comes into contact with hygroscopic material, it can ruin the material and damage the system.

-Taking these considerations into account when designing your pneumatic conveyor system can help to improve efficiency and extend the lifetime of your system.
-Work closely with your equipment manufacturer, and give them detailed materials characteristics, process requirements, dimensions, and environmental considerations to optimize the system.
+Taking these considerations into account when designing your pneumatic conveyor equipment can help to improve efficiency and extend the lifetime of your system.
+Work closely with an equipment manufacturer like APEC, and give them detailed materials characteristics, process requirements, dimensions, and environmental considerations to optimize the system.